FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 3.rst

 The general procedure for using the PROFILES program is as follows:

     1. Create the six basic FLO-2D data files.
-    2. Develop the XSEC.DAT file for surveyed cross section data if necessary.
+    2. Develop the XSEC.DAT file for surveyed cross-section data if necessary.
     3. Complete the channel data file (CHAN.DAT) based on rectangular, trapezoidal or surveyed (natural) cross-sections.
-    4. For surveyed cross-sections, identify the channel element cross section number XSECNUM in the CHAN.DAT file to represent the cross-section.
+    4. For surveyed cross-sections, identify the channel element cross-section number XSECNUM in the CHAN.DAT file to represent the cross-section.
        All other XSECNUM’s will be assigned a zero ‘0’ value.
     5. Run the PROFILES program from the FLO-2D Plugin or Explorer.